 American Designers Walter Dorwin Teague, Paul Rand, Bradbury Thompson

-These artists were primarily designers – rather than illustrators – but their work was still characterised by bold colours and flat shapes.
+These artists were primarily designers – rather than illustrators – but their work was still characterized by bold colours and flat shapes.

 Swiss Style – Raymund Schwab, Josef Müller-Brockmann